webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

-## Examples
+## Getting Started
+All it takes to use OOHTML is include the [polyfill](polyfill) on a page.
+You can begin writing modular, reusable, reactive HTML right away!
+You definitely want to visit the documentation for each feature and try everything out by pasting the code examples and running them right on your browser.

 We're putting together a collection of examples in the [examples](examples) section.

-## Next Steps
-This introduction to OOHTML hopefully gives you a good overview of what each feature does.
-It becomes even more exciting when you check each feature out in detail.
-You definitely also want to try everything out by including the OOHTML polyfill on a blank page, pasting the code examples and running them right on your browser.
-Your personal experience may have something to give back in some way to OOHTML's development.

-Also, if you'd like us to feature your usecase with OOHTML, do reach out via any of the means mentioned below.

 ## Supporting OOHTML
 *Platform feature* proposals aren't the easiest thing in the world!